ghcicci/Noto-App/ToDoApp/README.md

 React Native task management app for ECE 49401 Senior Design.

-What's Working (but currently not connected to Supabase, trying to fix that with Chewon)

 Authentication:
 - Welcome screen with signup/login navigation
 - User signup with name, email, password (validates 8+ chars, number, special char)